plurid/action-mail/packages/action-mail-gmail/README.md

     return load;
 }
 ```

+The `gateway token` is required to use extended features, such as increased bandwidth to account for attachments.
+See more on [plurid.com/action-mail](https://plurid.com/action-mail).

 The `attachments`, if any, can be saved to the filesystem, given the correctly `JSON.parse`d `metadata` object.